 Rules for all (by) elections shall be those of the Federation of Students, however, all budgetary rules are null and void.
 Candidates in AHSUM elections do not have a formal budget and any moneys spent WILL NOT be reimbursed.

 Section 3: BY-ELECTIONS

 When a seat is left vacant in a given term, it shall be filled by by-election.
 Notice of open seats should be made public as soon as they are known.
-By-elections follow the same format as elections in Section 2 above, with the nomination period being FIVE(5) days, the campaign period THREE(3)days, and the election period TWO(2) days.
+By-elections follow the same format as elections in Section 2 above, There will be FIVE (5)days for nomination period, following by a THREE (3)day campaigning period.
+Elections will be open for TWO (2)days.
+These will follow AHSUM business hours Monday - Friday.
 A student enrolled in that term for one term of office only may fill by-election positions.